What is a Network Ambassador?

 Network Ambassadors are here to:

-- Co-design and deliver training and Resources for Network members
+- Co-design and deliver training and resources for Network members

 - Share insights that inform the digital inclusion services available to you